Want to save this article for later?

 WIth deep links, mobile marketers can design personalized campaigns that help users — providing useful and relevant content instead of a boring “Come back!”
 CTA.

-Deep linking is the perfect tool for marketers to drive engagement and conversions by bringing users to specific conversion points within the app, tailored by their past behavior or stated interests.
+In fact, for marketers, deep linking is a killer tactic for retention and engagement because it brings users to specific conversion points within the app, tailored by their past behavior or stated interests.

 Say you get a push notification about an item on your wishlist that’s now on sale.
 You tap the link to open the app and add the item to your cart, but a non-deep link will simply drop you off at the app’s home screen.
 You’ll have to navigate back to the product listing, which is annoying at best.
 You might even decide it’s not worth the trouble and close the app.